clojure-grimoire/grimoire/resources/1.5.0/clojure.core/await-for/docstring.md

-Blocks the current thread until all actions dispatched thusfar (from this thread or agent) to the agents have occurred, or thetimeout (in milliseconds) has elapsed.
-Returns logical false ifreturning due to timeout, logical true otherwise.
+Blocks the current thread until all actions dispatched thus far (from this thread or agent) to the agents have occurred, or the timeout (in milliseconds) has elapsed.
+Returns logical false if returning due to timeout, logical true otherwise.